 If you’re replacing a conventional pool heating system with a solar system, you may need a pump larger than your current one or a separate, smaller pump to move the pool’s water to and through the collectors.
 To increase energy efficiency and lower costs, variable speed pool pumps are a great solution.
-Read more about the cost and savings of installing solar panels today.

 3. Your Roof Type